Grow and Convert Leadership and Innovation

 Kannen Parmanum

-I have been interested in the ever-evolving digital transformation space for most of my life; this enthusiasm has led me to research new techniques and trends with practical applications while also sharing book reviews based on what these books taught me.
+I have been interested in the ever-evolving thought leadership space for most of my life; this enthusiasm has led me to research new techniques and trends with practical applications while also sharing book reviews based on what these books taught me.

 On a personal note, I enjoy reading books on philosophy and astrophysics, which provide me with valuable creative insights into problem-solving techniques.